Craft Feature

 The Craft feature is particularly useful in the following scenarios:

-• When you need to quickly create route handlers from struct methods.
+• When you need to quickly create route handler functions from struct methods

-• When you want to reduce the boilerplate code for manually writing parameter extraction and error handling.
+• When you want to reduce boilerplate code for manual parameter extraction and error handling

 Basic Usage